kubeflow/fairing/README.md

-# Fairing
+# Kubeflow Fairing

-Easily train ML models on Kubernetes, directly from your python code, or a Jupyter notebook.
+Easily train machine learning (ML) models on Kubernetes clusters or Kubeflow, directly from Python code or a Jupyter Notebook.

+## Features

+Kubeflow Fairing provides functions to seemlessly train models remotely on Kubernetes clusters.

+- Build images in seconds (without Docker)
+- Run training jobs on Kubernetes or Kubeflow without writing Dockerfiles or Kubernetes manifests

 ## Requirements

+To use Kubeflow Fairing, you need:

 - a kubeconfig
 - a docker config

 If you already have Docker and kubectl configured, you're all set!
-If you are using [Kubeflow](https://github.com/kubeflow/kubeflow), you can take advantage of advanced features.
+If you are using [Kubeflow](https://www.kubeflow.org/), you can take advantage of advanced features, such as using [TFJob](https://www.kubeflow.org/docs/components/tftraining/) to train TensorFlow models.

-## Installing `fairing`
+## Installing Fairing

+To install Kubeflow Fairing from PyPI:

 ```bash
 pip install git+https://github.com/kubeflow/fairing@master
 ```

-## Overview

-`fairing` provides functions to seemlessly train models remotely on Kubernetes clusters.

-Features
-* Build images in seconds (without Docker)
-* Run training jobs on Kubernetes without writing Dockerfiles or Kubernetes Manifests

-### Example
+## Example

+This example creates a simple TensorFlow model, and then uses Kubeflow Fairing to package the model training code as a container image, and run the training job on Kubernetes.

-Create a simple Tensorflow model that prints out the hostname of the machine
+1. Create a simple TensorFlow model that prints out the hostname of the machine.

 ```python
 import os